Collections Attorney

 Enforceability

 MCA agreements often include personal guarantees and confessions of judgment, making it easier for lenders to pursue legal remedies in the event of default.
-Personal guarantees allow creditors to go after the personal assets of business owners, while confessions of judgment can expedite the legal process, enabling creditors to obtain a judgment without a lengthy court trial.
+Personal guarantees allow creditors to go after the personal assets of business owners, while a confession of judgment is a contractual provision intended to streamline obtaining a judgment, but its enforceability varies significantly by state.
+California imposes specific requirements, including an independent attorney declaration under California Code of Civil Procedure sections 1132 through 1134, and several states restrict the use of out-of-state confessions of judgment.
+We evaluate each agreement on its own terms rather than assuming any single provision provides a shortcut.

 Speed of Recovery